comeara/pillar/README.md

 ### Prerequisites

-1. Java SE 6 runtime environment
+1. Java SE 6 or more recent runtime environment
-1. Cassandra 2.0 or 2.1 with the native CQL protocol enabled
+1. Cassandra 2.x or 3.x

 ### From Source